 Why should we hire you?

-When employers ask this, they really want to know what it is about you that makes you special.
+When employers ask, “Why should we hire you?” they really want to know what it is about you that makes you special.
 This question digs deep into what you could contribute to the company.
 What differentiates you from other potential candidates?
 Answering it is not as simple as listing off skills you are confident in.
 You also cannot say, “Well, I need a job.”
 So how can you answer this question in a way that communicates to employers that you have what it take to work there?

 Look at this tough interview question through a problem-solving perspective.
 Many people think this question is another way of saying, “why do you want this job?”
 In reality, the question wants to know what you can provide to meet the company-specific needs.
 So in order to answer this completely, you need to do some research.
 Find out what the company goals or struggles are and see where you can fit in.
 How can you be the puzzle pieces necessary to fill the gaps?
 Be specific in the company’s needs and in what skills you can provide.
 Explain how the abilities you offer will embellish the company’s aims.